 Dr. Timmons has a keen interest in the chemistry and biochemistry of natural products.
 She is specifically focused on natural products containing carbohydrate functionalities and their medicinal application.
 Dr. Timmons uses a ‘chemo-enzymatic' approach, which involves both synthetic chemistry and enzymes, to prepare novel glycosylated natural products for biological testing and is particularly focused on the discovery of new chemotherapy drugs.
 She is a member of both the American Chemical Society and the Canadian Society for Chemistry.

 Outside the classroom and laboratory, Dr. Timmons enjoys spending time with her husband, Adam, and cat, Shelby.
-She also volunteers her time with a local mentoring organization, Intense Mentoring, Inc., which assists young women in the Detroit area to obtain the tools, resources, and structure necessary to complete their secondary education.
+She also volunteers with a local mentoring organization, Intense Mentoring, Inc., which assists young women in the Detroit area to obtain the tools, resources and structure necessary to complete their secondary education.